 Align the Organization

-Align the Organization though OKRs – The team defines what needs to be done, by whom and when.
+Align the Organization through OKRs – The team defines what needs to be done, by whom, and when.
 In an OKR-aligned organization, work units become linked to the organization’s strategy through common objectives and key results, thus creating a synergy that ensures that the linkages continue to work.

 What we look for here includes: is there a solid vertical and horizontal integration of goals, a direct line of sight between goals and what they support, do they show the cross-functional nature of work, and is there clear visibility of OKRs and alignment up & down and across the organization?